-Thank you all so much for participating in my recent ukulele giveaway, sponsored by Hricane Ukulele.
-A random number generator decided the winner from all the 298 entries…Continue reading “And the Winner is…”
+Thank you all for participating in my recent giveaway sponsored by Spot on Ukes.
+A random number generator decided the winner from all the 149 entries…Continue reading “And the winner is…”

 Social media seems to be the place where everyone is perfect and has this perfect life.
 Everything is polished, nothing weird or wrong to find there.
 At least that’s the perception I often get.
 For me, social media and especially Instagram hast always been a place to share my journey rather than just a polished final product.Continue reading “Posting something polished vs. my journey”

 As you’ve probably seen on Instagram or Facebook by now – I’ll be playing at Oslo Ukulele Festival.
 This is really exciting, and also frightening news for me.
 Therefore I want you lovelies to be part of my journey to Oslo with a series of blog posts.Continue reading “The Road to Oslo – Part 1 How did I get myself into that?”